 - Watering: Careful watering when growing indoors, don’t keep the plant wet.

-- Harvest: Once the plant grows 3-4 inches long and have 5-6 mature leaves.
+- Harvest: Once the plant grows 3-5 inches long and has 5-6 mature leaves.

 - Companion Plants: Radish, carrot, cucumber, beet, asparagus, eggplant, cilantro, onion, tomato, and corn.